akuklev/HOCC/finitism-journey.md

 ZN-type set theories are the canonical substrate for modelling various mathematical objects, and that is precisely what makes them interesting for sturcturalists who do not treat them as _the_ foundation of all mathematics anymore.
-In 1978 Peter Aczel defined a constructive counterpart CZF of the standard set theory ZFC.
-CZF is a first order intuitionsitic theory that is highly suitable for modelling various mathematical objects in constructive setting.
-If augmented by double negation elimination axiom, it immediatelly turns into the full to ZF set theory.
-If augmented by the full axiom of choice it immediatelly turins into the ZFC set theory.
+In 1978 Peter Aczel defined a constructive counterpart CZF of the standard set theory ZFC, which is of a particular interest for those interested in foundations of mathematics.
+CZF is a first order intuitionsitic theory highly suitable for modelling various mathematical objects in constructive settings.
+To give an example, it is used to model constructive algebraic model strucutres in category theory and predicative constructive type theories.
+Being “constructive counterpart” of ZFC means the following: In presence of double negation elimination, is equivalent to the the full to ZF set theory.
+If augmented by the axiom of choice it turns equivalent the full ZFC, the standard set theory used as foundation for ordinary mathematics for almost a century.
 At the same time CZF, is a weak predicative theory that can be modelled in a rather weak Martin-Löf type theory and amenable to proof theoretic analysis.
 Since CZF lacks the powerset operation (which is substituted by a much weaker subset collection axiom), the von Neumann hierarchy in its original form cannot be defined for CZF.
 However, recently[[Zieger2014]](https://core.ac.uk/download/pdf/30267838.pdf) one managed to define a modified von Neumann hierarchy that shares the property that all sets eventually enters the hierarchy, and thus gives the same foundational security CZF.
 Infinity axioms, both strong and weak can be stated as existance of modified von Neumann hierarchy stages being